-How Does Jesus Fulfill the Law and the Prophets?
+See How Jesus Fulfills the Law and the Prophets

 Jesus does three things to complete what the Old Testament started

-Jesus drew people to him.
-The words he spoke and the hope he communicated attracted them.
-Some people assumed he had come to replace the Old Testament Law and the work of the prophets, but revolution was not his calling.
+Jesus draws people to him.
+The words he speaks and the hope he communicates attract them.
+Some people assume he had come to replace the Old Testament Law and the work of the prophets.
+Instead, Jesus fulfills it.

-Jesus didn’t come to do away with what the Old Testament taught.
-Instead his mission was to bring the Old Testament into fruition, according to God’s plan from the beginning.
+Jesus doesn’t come to do away with what the Old Testament teaches.
+Instead his mission is to bring the Old Testament into fruition, according to God’s plan from the beginning.

-Jesus made this clear.
-He said, “I have not come to abolish the Law and the prophets but to fulfill them” (Matthew 5:17).
-How did Jesus do this?
+Jesus makes this clear.
+He says, “I have not come to abolish the Law and the prophets but to fulfill them” (Matthew 5:17).
+How does Jesus do this?

 The Old Testament is packed with instructions for making sacrificial offerings, commands that showed the people’s relationship with God.
 These sacrifices had various meanings, but one key sacrifice occurred to redress sin.